Casey Sadler: Los Angeles Dodgers

 On July 3, 2019, the Rays traded Sadler to the Los Angeles Dodgers in exchange for Nathan Witt.
-He made his debut on July 15, 2019 pitching two innings against the Philadelphia Phillies.
+He made his debut on July 15, 2019, pitching two innings against the Philadelphia Phillies.
 On August 28, 2019, Sadler picked up his first big league save against the San Diego Padres.
 Overall, he appeared in 24 games for the Dodgers (including making one start) and was 4–0 with a 2.33 ERA while striking out 20 batters in 27 innings.
 He was designated for assignment on January 15, 2020.

 Chicago Cubs

 On January 17, 2020, the Chicago Cubs acquired Sadler from the Dodgers in exchange for infielder Clayton Daniel.
 He went 0–0 with a 5.79 ERA, appearing in 10 games of the COVID-19-shortened season.
-Sadler was designated for assignment by the Cubs organization on September 1, 2020.
+Sadler was designated for assignment by the Cubs organization on September 1.

 Seattle Mariners

 On September 5, 2020, the Seattle Mariners claimed Sadler off waivers from the Cubs.
-Upon joining the Mariners Sadler appeared in 7 games to finish out 2020, going 1–2 with a 4.50 ERA.
+Upon joining the Mariners, Sadler appeared in 7 games to finish out 2020, going 1–2 with a 4.50 ERA.

 On May 30, 2021, Sadler was placed on the 60-day injured list with a right shoulder impingement.
 Sadler was activated off of the injured list on July 23, after missing nearly two months of action.
-Sadler completed the 2021 season with an ERA of .67 over 40.1 innings pitched.
+Sadler completed the 2021 season with an ERA of 0.67 over 40 1/3 innings pitched.

 In March 2022, Sadler was dealing with inflammation in his right shoulder resulting from his previous injury in 2021.
 Mariners manager Scott Servais said that Sadler would be out indefinitely pending a decision on surgery.
 On March 20, Sadler opted to undergo season-ending surgery.
+On November 9, Sadler was removed from the 40-man roster and sent outright to the Triple–A Tacoma Rainiers; he subsequently elected free agency the same day.

-He elected free agency on November 10, 2022.
-On December 7, Sadler re-signed with the Mariners on a minor league deal.
+On December 7, 2022, Sadler re-signed with the Mariners on a minor league deal.
+He split the 2023 season between the rookie–level Arizona Complex League Mariners, High–A Everett AquaSox, and Triple–A Tacoma Rainiers.
+In 22 games between the three affiliates, Sadler struggled to a 7.71 ERA with 21 strikeouts across 18 2/3 innings pitched.
+He elected free agency following the season on November 6, 2023.

+On November 27, 2024, Sadler announced his retirement from professional baseball on Twitter.